maricotagc/Java_Practice/README.md

 ### Exercise 4

-#### Create a method that receives an List<Person> and return an array of Person with the oldest man and the yogenst woman in it.
+#### Create a method that receives an List<Person> and return an array of Person with the oldest man and the youngest woman in it.

 Object Person must be implemented and it has the following attributes:
   - name